Ambient Monitoring

 Inlet protection against insects and water

 Make sure that your inlet design will protect against the aspiration of water by the Partector 2.
-For example, a simple tube oriented toward the ground is a really bad idea, as a water drop can form at its end when it is raining, which will be sucked into the device.
+For example, a simple tube even when oriented toward the ground is a really bad idea, as a water drop can form at its end when it is raining, which will be sucked into the device, potentially damaging the instrument.
+If enough water is sucked into the device and remains there long enough, you will damage the instrument beyond repair.
 The inlet diameter must be large enough that this cannot happen.

 Losses due to the inlet